Environment

 Partnership agreement concluded with Omachi City, Nagano Prefecture

-Fujikura signed a partnership agreement with Omachi City, Nagano Prefecture, in October 2018, aiming to launch new services that utilize ICT and IoT to improve public services, and has begun efforts to realize social implementation while confirming technical and administrative issues through demonstration experiments.
-Through open innovation, we are working to create new business by selling services.
+Fujikura signed a collaboration agreement with Omachi City, Nagano Prefecture, in October 2018, aiming to launch new services that will contribute to improving public services using ICT and IoT.
+The company has begun efforts to realize social implementation while confirming technological and administrative challenges through demonstration experiments.
+Through open innovation, the company is working to create new business by selling services.

-Conducting IoT demonstration experiment to improve snowplow management operations
+IoT demonstration experiment conducted to improve snowplow management operations

-As one of the demonstration experiments, in January 2019, we collaborated with IoTBASE Co., Ltd. to conduct an initiative to solve the issue of fair evaluation of snow removal work costs using GPS*1 devices.
+As one of the demonstration experiments, we have been working with IoTBASE Inc. since January 2019 to solve the issue of "appropriate evaluation of snow removal costs" using GPS*1 devices.

-Omachi City is located in a snowy area where the average snow depth in February exceeds 50cm, which places a heavy burden on snow removal work in the winter.
-This time, we worked on automatically calculating the operation time by grasping the location information of snowplows in real time, and conducted a demonstration experiment with the aim of utilizing the system for purposes such as optimizing operation lines by grasping the work area and responding quickly to inquiries from residents.
+Omachi City is located in a snowy area where the average snow depth in February exceeds 50cm, placing a heavy burden on snow removal work in winter.
+In this project, we worked on automatically calculating operating hours by grasping the location information of snow removal vehicles in real time, and conducted a demonstration experiment with the aim of utilizing the system for purposes such as optimizing operation routes by grasping work areas and responding quickly to inquiries from residents.

-The results of the demonstration experiment confirmed that it is possible to inexpensively systematize snow removal operations, improve the cost-estimation work of government offices and contractors, and potentially improve services for residents.
+The results of the demonstration experiment confirmed that it is possible to systematize snow removal operations in an inexpensive manner, improve the cost estimation work of local government offices and contractors, and potentially improve services for residents.

 Based on the results of this demonstration experiment, Fujikura and IoTBASE aim to commercialize a location information solution for local governments that can be used for snow removal business and other purposes.